Data.com vs. D&B Hoovers

-If you're searching for Data.com vs. D&B Hoovers, here's what you need to know first: Data.com no longer exists.
-Salesforce retired Data.com on July 31, 2020, and by February 2021, all contact data had been removed.
-If you relied on Data.com for CRM enrichment and prospecting inside Salesforce, that door is closed.
+If you're researching Data.com vs. D&B Hoovers, here is what you need to know before you go any further: Data.com no longer exists.
+Salesforce retired it on July 31, 2020, and by February 2021 all contact data had been removed.
+If your team depended on Data.com for CRM enrichment and prospecting inside Salesforce, that door has been closed for years.

 • Do you need a standalone prospecting database, or a platform that also handles outreach, intent signals, and pipeline execution?

-• How important is global company coverage and corporate hierarchy mapping for your sales motion?
+• How important is global company coverage and corporate hierarchy mapping for your specific sales motion?

 • Do you want your data tool to sit alongside your CRM, or to power AI-driven workflows across your entire go-to-market operation?